Background pattern

 • Increased body hair.

-• Side effects may occur not only in the treated area, but also in completely different areas of the body.
-This occurs if the active ingredient (a corticosteroid) is absorbed into the body through the skin.
-This, for example, may increase eye pressure (glaucoma).
+• Side effects may occur not only in the treated area but also in completely different areas of the body.
+This occurs if the active ingredient (a corticosteroid) passes into the body through the skin (is absorbed).
+This, for example, may increase pressure in the eye (glaucoma).

 • Blurred vision.